Ephellon/game-store-catalog/README.md

-# PlayStation Catalog
+# Game Store Catalog

 ## About

-This is just a catalog of PlayStation's game catalog.
-In lieu of there being no API, this is a scrape from the Store.
+This is just a catalog of PlayStation & Xbox games.
+In lieu of there being no public API, this is a scrape from each store.
 Not updated regularly.

 ### Structure